oroinc/orocommerce/src/Oro/Bundle/WebsiteSearchBundle/Resources/doc/indexation.md

 #### Configure a new plaheholder type

-If you need to add another placeholder type which is not already declared, you will need to declare it by implementing an `AbstractPlaceholder` and register it with a `website_search.placeholder` tag.
+If you need to add another placeholder type which is not declared yet, you will need to declare it by implementing  `AbstractPlaceholder` and register it with the `website_search.placeholder` tag.

 ```php
 namespace AppBundle\WebsiteSearch;